fredmkatz/Literate/ldm/LDMMeta.md

   	This is solely based on **Existence Dependency**.
 A true dependent entity cannot logically exist without the related parent entity.
 For instance, an Order Item cannot exist without an Order.
 If removing the parent entity logically implies removing the dependent entity, then it is a dependent entity.

-  	Note: basedOn and dependentOf are being used synonymousle in this metamodel.
+  	Note: that basedOn and dependentOf are being used synonymousle in this metamodel.
-  	issue: fix that
+  	ToDo - fix that

 - **supertypes** - The parent class(es) from which this class inherits attributes _(ListOf Classes)_